-Living with Someone who Constantly Complains
+Living with Someone Who Constantly Complains

 How to cope more rationally and less stressfully.

-Posted Jan 27, 2014
+Posted Jan 27, 2014 | Reviewed by Devon Frye

 Dysfunctional Interpersonal relationships such as this are quite prevalent within the general population and they can take their toll on your happiness.
 The emotions most often experienced are ones of resentment and anger.
-You may feel like you are caught in a trap and the more you struggle to get out, the tighter become the clamps and the less freedom you have.
-These feelings are understandable but they tend to be driven by irrational thoughts that get in the way of rationally addressing the situation.
+You may feel like you are caught in a trap—and the more you struggle to get out, the tighter the clamps become and the less freedom you have.
+These feelings are understandable, but they tend to be driven by irrational thoughts that get in the way of rationally addressing the situation.

 If this sounds like you, then it is important to get clear on the thought process that is leading to these strong negative emotions.
 Typically, it is driven by a syndrome of faulty thinking errors that can lead you to self-defeatingly retaliate with anything from name calling to physical aggression.
 So what does this self-disturbing thought process look like?
 Here is the general “emotional reasoning” template:

-2. Therefore, it is awful that you just won’t stop.
+- Therefore, it is awful that you just won’t stop.

-4. Therefore I must do something to get you to stop.
+- Therefore I must do something to get you to stop.

 Often, there may also be damning thoughts about the person doing the complaining:

-1'.
-I must not be forced against my will to hear your constant complaining.
+- I must not be forced against my will to hear your constant complaining.

-2'.
-Therefore, it is awful that you just won't stop.
+- Therefore, it is awful that you just won't stop.

-3'.
-Therefore, you are an awful person.
+- Therefore, you are an awful person.

-4'.
-Therefore, I can't stand you.
+- Therefore, I can't stand you.

-5'.
-Therefore I must not put up with you anymore.
+- Therefore, I must not put up with you anymore.

-Accordingly, you can now also see that conclusion 4’ that you can’t stand this person is also irrational.
+Accordingly, you can now also see that conclusion 4—that you can’t stand this person—is also irrational.
 For he or she is not really this awful person who in any literal sense cannot be stood or tolerated.
 Indeed, while you cannot stand to be choked to death, you can indeed stand to hear complaints.
 Of course, you do not like the complaining and wish it would stop, but it is still something you can stand, if you choose to.

 Now, once your emotional reasoning is so refuted, you can construct a new, more rational thought process in place of the prior irrational one:

-2''.
-Therefore, I will confront with courage the challenge of dealing with your complaining.
+- Therefore, I will confront with courage the challenge of dealing with your complaining.

-3''.
-Therefore, I will continue to respect you as a person even though I do not like the fact that you complain so much.
+- Therefore, I will continue to respect you as a person even though I do not like the fact that you complain so much.

-4''.
-Therefore, I can and will tolerate you by remaining respectful toward you.
+- Therefore, I can and will tolerate you by remaining respectful toward you.

-5''.
-Therefore I will try to rationally address my issue with your complaining in a respectful way.
+- Therefore, I will try to rationally address my issue with your complaining in a respectful way.

 This is a natural part of making constructive change, however.
 Your goal should be to withstand this so-called “cognitive dissonance” by exercising your willpower muscle in favor of the rational thinking.
-You can begin to do this by constructing a rational plan of action aimed at attaining conclusion 5’’.
-So what would such a plan look like?
+You can begin to do this by constructing a rational plan of action aimed at attaining conclusion 5.
+What would such a plan look like?

 Such a plan of action would need to be tailored to your specific circumstances, but let me provide the general outline here and you can adapt it.
 Arrange a time to sit down with your significant other.
 It is usually a good idea to begin by mentioning things your significant other does that you like.
 Candidly disclose your feelings.
 Provide specific examples and the occasions that you feel most uncomfortable.
 Be prepared and open to making constructive changes of your own that your significant other wants you to make.
 It is unlikely that you are squeaky clean, and it is usually a good idea to acknowledge that both of you have things you could change for the better.